johndpope/LinkedinPy/README.md

 ### withdraw old invitations

-It's a API to withdraw invitation a month or more older
+It's an API to withdraw invitation a month or more older

 ```python
  session = LinkedinPy()